How much does it cost to file for divorce in Virginia?

-As indicated by a certain overview, the normal divorce in Virginia costs $14500, incorporating $11,500 in lawyers’ charges.
-Lawyers’ charges are a huge lump of the expense of divorce on the grounds that the normal hourly rate for lawyers in Virginia is $280.
-The lawyer’s hourly rate, in addition to the rate of any legal assistants and other firm staff, figured with the aggregate time spent on the divorce case will decide the measure of lawyers’ charges the individual pays.
+As indicated by a certain overview, the normal dissolution of marriage in Virginia costs $14500, incorporating $11,500 in lawyers’ charges.
+Lawyers’ charges are a huge lump of the expense of dissolution of marriage on the grounds that the normal hourly rate for lawyers in Virginia is $280.
+The lawyer’s hourly rate, in addition to the rate of any legal assistants and other firm staff, figured with the aggregate time spent on the dissolution of marriage case will decide the measure of lawyers’ charges the individual pays.
 Different costs combine charges for things like court filings, the expense of replicating and sharing archives and pay for master observers and experts (like childcare evaluators, appraisers, or monetary investigators).

-In practice in Virginia, what may increase a divorce cost over the average given above?
+In practice in Virginia, what may increase a dissolve bonds of matrimony cost over the average given above?

-If the divorce was caused by the following:
+If the ending of the marriage are all variations was caused by the following:

 - Adultery; and